rvajustin/rvajustin/README.md

 # Justin Jones

-### I'm an *avid* C-sharper and have been for over a decade.
+### I've been an *avid* C-sharper for over a decade.
 I'll be working to post some of my work around here (both past and present).

 ---